 All of this constitutes a Disney World room only reservation.
 We could essentially call this section the Disney hotel cancellation policy.
 It’s cancelling a hotel room and nothing else.

-The straightforward room only Disney hotel cancellation policy states you can cancel your reservation up to 5 days in advance of arrival to get a full refund.
+The straightforward room only Disney resort cancellation policy states you can cancel your reservation up to 5 days in advance of arrival to get a full refund.

 The Disney World room only cancellation policy is the most forgiving in terms of time frame and being able to wait almost until the last minute and still get a refund.

 However, this does not address getting a refund on park tickets.
 But more on that below.

 A Disney World Vacation Package is a bundle that at a minimum includes your resort and park tickets.
 However, you can add more to your vacation package, such as the Disney Dining Plan and any other Enchanting Extras you choose to add on.